yu-nishiuchi-jk1pic/yu-nishiuchi-jk1pic.github.io/wiki/procedure_for_user.md

 ## 9. Publish on GitHub Pages

+### 1. Change repository settings

+Change the basic settings of your forked repository.

+1. Click the "Settings" tab on the page of the forked repository in your GitHub account.
+2. Find the "GitHub Pages" section in the left-hand menu.
+3. Select "Deploy from a branch" as the source (to use the deployment workflow).
+   Set the branch as `gh-pages` and `/(root)`.

+> **Note**: If there is no deployment workflow, you will set it up in a later step.

+### 2. Deploy github pages

 After a "push/commit" action, the GitHub page is generated.
 Publish your site on GitHub Pages.